ATL - MAD

 The average price of all round-trip flights from Atlanta to Madrid clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Atlanta to Madrid, look for departures on Mondays and avoid leaving on a Saturday, as it's usually the priciest day.
+If you are looking for a flight deal from Atlanta to Madrid, look for departures on Wednesdays and avoid leaving on a Saturday, as it's usually the priciest day.
 When flying back from Madrid, Thursday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Atlanta to Madrid?